Pathoschild/FluentHttpClient/README.md

-**Pathoschild.FluentHttpClient** is an easy asynchronous HTTP client for REST APIs.
+**FluentHttpClient** is an easy asynchronous HTTP client for REST APIs.
 It provides a fluent interface that lets you create an HTTP request, dispatch and wait for it, and parse the response.
 The client takes care of the gritty details for you (like deserialisation, [content negotiation][], and URL encoding), and is easy to extend and customise.

 ## Installing
 The fluent client is [available on NuGet][Pathoschild.Http.FluentClient]: